 To tackle human trafficking from the root and in close collaboration with local communities, Blue Dragon expands our work into Ha Giang province.

-Blue Dragon led an initiative to ensure all victims of crime the right to legal representation.
+Blue Dragon leads an initiative to ensure all victims of crime the right to legal representation.

-Today Blue Dragon is working directly with over 1,500 children and youth from around Vietnam, transforming the lives of kids in crisis.
+Today Blue Dragon is working directly with over 20,000 children and families from around Vietnam, transforming the lives of kids in crisis.

 Our story continues, and we invite you to be a part of our next chapter.